 - Whisk together the egg and the cream (or milk).
 Place the unbaked scones on a large baking sheet lined with parchment paper.
 Brush the scones with the egg wash.

-- Bake for 15-18 minutes or until the internal temperature is 204F degrees.
-The scones will have golden brown tops and doubled in height.
+- Bake for 15-18 minutes or until the internal temperature is 204°F degrees.
+The scones will have golden brown tops and double in height.
 Remove the scones from the oven.
 Let them cool for 10 minutes on the baking sheet before moving them to a cooling rack.
-If adding the lemon glaze let the scones cool to room temperature before added the glaze.
+If adding the lemon glaze let the scones cool to room temperature before adding the glaze.

 Lemon Glaze

-- Place the powdered sugar and lemon juice in a small bowl and stir together with a spoon until the glaze is smooth.
+- Place the powdered sugar and 4 teaspoons of the lemon juice in a small bowl.
+Stir together with a spoon until the glaze is smooth.
+At this point the glaze will be thick.
+If you want a thinner glaze add the remaining lemon juice 1/4 teaspoon at a time until the desired consistency is achieved.
 Add the glaze to the scones and enjoy.

 simon andrew says